 - 3.1.
 Gravesham Borough Council is a multi-functional organisation responsible for a wide range of services to the public and the community it serves.
 The community is represented by 44 elected Members, working on behalf of the 18 Wards within the borough. - 3.2.
-During 2020/21 the political composition of the Council was Labour Group 22, Conservative Group 20 and Independents 2. - 3.3.
+As at the end of 2021/22, the political composition of the Council was Labour Group 22, Conservative Group 20 and Independents 2. - 3.3.
 The Council has adopted the Leader and Cabinet model as its political management structure.
 The Leader of the Council has responsibility for the appointment of Members of the Cabinet and the new political administration has appointed seven members to Cabinet, each with their own specific portfolio of responsibility. - 3.4.
 The decision-making processes of the Council are set out in the Constitution, with decisions taken primarily by Cabinet or the individual Cabinet Members held to account by the Overview Scrutiny Committee which is chaired by the Leader of the Opposition. - 3.5.
 Supporting the Elected Members is an organisational structure led by the Council's Management Team.
-Management Team meetings are also attended by the Council's Deputy Monitoring Officer to ensure that the key statutory officers are represented at the most senior level of the Council.
+Alongside the s151 Officer (Director Corporate Services), Management Team meetings are also attended by the Council's Deputy Monitoring Officer to ensure that the key statutory officers are represented at the most senior level of the Council.

 - 3.6.
-In April 2020 the Council employed 524 people across two main sites: the Civic Centre in Gravesend and the Brookvale Depot in Northfleet.
-By March 2021 this had increased by 2.26% to 536. - 3.7.
-Further information on the governance arrangements of the Council, including the Annual Governance Statement, can be found at: www.gravesham.gov.uk/corporategovernance - 3.8.
-The 2020/21 Annual Governance Statement was reported to the Finance & Audit Committee in July 2021: (Public Pack)Agenda Document for Finance and Audit Committee, 20/07/2021 19:30 (gravesham.gov.uk)
+During the year there were changes made to the responsibilities of Directors and Assistant Directors which saw Housing functions transferred from the Housing and Operations Directorate into a designated Housing Directorate, and Planning & Development Services amalgamated with Operational Services within the Environment directorate. - 3.7.
+In April 2021 the Council employed 544 people across two main sites: the Civic Centre in Gravesend and the Brookvale Depot in Northfleet.
+By March 2022 this had increased by 2.8% to 559 due, in the main, to the council's involvement in the Kickstart Scheme. - 3.8.
+The 2021/22 Annual Governance Statement was reported to the Finance & Audit Committee in July 2022: (Public Pack)Agenda Document for Finance and Audit Committee, 19/07/2022 19:30 (gravesham.gov.uk)